NBISweden/workshop-reproducible-research/docs/snakemake.md

 ## RNA-seq analysis of MRSA
 As you might remember from the [intro](index.md), we are attempting to understand how lytic bacteriophages can be used as a future therapy for the multiresistant bacteria MRSA (methicillin-resistant _Staphylococcus aureus_).
 In order to do this we have performed RNA-seq of three strains, one test and two controls.
 We've set up a Snakemake workflow for the RNA-seq analysis and it seems to be running nicely.
 We'd now like to modify this workflow to make it more flexible and reproducible.

+!!! attention
     This section will leave a little more up to you compared to the previous one.
 If you get stuck at some point the final workflow after all the modifications can be found in the `git_jupyter_docker` directory.

 Let's start by generating the rule graph so that we get an overview of the workflow.